 * * *

-"When I write a letter to a friend, I bring that person into my day, describing domestic events, my cold, news of my children, the weather, music, smells from the kitchen, are all shared.
+"When I write a letter to a friend, I bring that person into my day, describing domestic events, my mood, my attitude, colors and pleasures.
+A cut finger, my cold, news of my children, the weather, music, smells from the kitchen, are all shared.
 If I write a letter late at night in the intimacy of one lamp I tend to describe my surroundings and the stillness.
 If I write a letter from a restaurant I might describe what looks good on the menu.
 Scenes are painted, stories told that linger as long as the letter, and beyond.